boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    environmental impact, it is important to ensure energy efficiency in the operation of network infrastructures.
 Operators are thus seeking for more information to reflect the power consumption of a network and the contribution of involved nodes.
-As described in {{!RFC6988}}, monitoring energy, power can be required for purposes such as:
+As described in {{Section 3.4 of ?RFC6988}}, monitoring energy, power can be required for purposes such as:
     o build close loops that save energy o investigating energy-saving potential